 During lockdown, Elizabeth noticed that the type of content that was successful on Pinterest slowly started translating into other social networks.
 For example, we started seeing all kinds of DIY hacks and how-tos all over TikTok.
 Pinterest was the original hub for all that “valuable” or “worth-saving” and not just “trending” or “viral” content that tends to disappear quickly.
 She believes Pinterest is the “cozy nook” of the internet as it is more inclusive, positive, and a place to plan and gather inspiration.
 When users are on Pinterest, the content and ads are strategically tailored to their target audience, therefore they don’t feel like spam, they feel like “aha!” moments.

-Elizabeth, like many of our creators on Popular Pays, is truly one of a kind and definitely worth sharing.
+Elizabeth, like many of our creators on From Popular Pays, is truly one of a kind and definitely worth sharing.
 Testing out your Pinterest skills can be a leap of faith, but we hope that you can take some tips from this interview with our Pinterest Pro.
 You can follow along Elizabeth’s journey on her Pinterest!